Skip to main content

 tip

 There are several different types of Alert Channels to integrate Events into a variety of solutions.
-The Generic Webhook is the most flexible and supports integration into an number of tools like ServiceNow that support Webhooks.
+The Generic Webhook is the most flexible and supports integration into an number of tools like ServiceNow that support webhooks.

 After selecting Email the screen will change to show the fields required to configure the Email Alert Channel.
-An Alert Channel can be setup to notify specific users or to notify a large groups of users.
+An Alert Channel can be setup to notify specific users or to notify a large group of users.
 For example, you might want all database related Events to be sent to a database team email alias for the DBAs.
 Or, you might want to notify a specific line of business or the IT Operations team.

 Here are the steps for setting up the Email channel.